Law School Public Interest Programs - Public Interest Career Assistance

 The Assistant Dean of Career Services and all career advisors at California Western School of Law work individually with students to meet their public interest goals throughout their three years of law school.
 The Pro Bono Coordinator meets with each student interested in working for public interest organizations through the Pro Bono Program.
 The Coordinator oversees the Pro Bono Program and tracks the students participating in that program.
 Each January the Office of Career Services and California Western law students participate in Southern California Public Interest Career Day held at U.C.L.A.
 Each February the Office of Career Services holds its Pro Bono Fair inviting representatives from over 30 organizations to staff tables at the Fair.
 Each March the Office of Career Services holds a Pro Bono On Campus Interviewing Program, from which many students obtain summer and fall public interest law clerk positions.
 California Western School of Law is a member of PSLawNet, Equal Justice Works, and The Peggy Browning Fund.

 Every semester the Career Center and Public Interest Law Initiative host an annual Public Interest Law Expo to connect students with employers.

-The Career Services Office offers students interested in Public Interest Law careers support through a variety of resources and programs.
+The Office of Professional Development offers students interested in Public Interest Law careers support through a variety of resources and programs.
 Students may meet one-on-one for career advising and planning.
 The Office of Professional Development annually subscribes to PSJD and is a member of Equal Justice Works.
 In addition, the Office of Professional Development staff assists students by paying the registration fees to attend public interest career fairs including the Midwest Public Interest Law Career Conference.

 Case Western Reserve University School of Law encourages students to explore the public interest as a career choice that serves a vital role in our country's justice system.
 To assist students interested in the public interest, the law school offers several summer funding opportunities that are available only to CWRU Law students.
 The School of Law’s Career Services Office actively develops and promotes public interest opportunities for students and graduates.